 As far as vegetation, there are sour greens, Eskimo cabbage, Eskimo potatoes, cloud berries, stink weed (medicinal), and an abundance of sea weed.
 These can all be gathered in the fall and preserved in seal oil for the long winters.

 TravelInterested in traveling to Little Diomede?
 We love visitors, but between contacting Pathfinder Aviation and the local tribal council, it can be quite difficult to get a hold of the correct people in a timely fashion.
 If you would like some help, hints, or tricks, please contact Rob Michaud (firstname.lastname@example.org) for more information.

 Some general travel tips:

-- Erickson only flies passengers to Diomede 2 to 3 times a month (at times they will fly passengers on Wednesdays depending on the mail load).
+- Pathfinder only flies passengers to Diomede 3 times a month (at times they will fly passengers on Wednesdays depending on the mail load).
 You can charter an Erickson helicopter, but it is quite expensive.
 Boats only come to Diomede once or twice a year.
 Erickson Aviation can be reached by phone at (907) 443-5334.

 - There are no hotels, hostels, motels, couch surfers (during the summer), or bed and breakfasts on the island, so either secure a place to stay with a local or with the school ($70.00 a night, bed, sheets, dishes, towels, and drinking water provided).